-Conformance requirements for all materials shall be based on the characteristic value for the material properties defined in this standard.
+Conformance requirements for all materials shall be based on the characteristic value for the material properties defined in this specification.

-5.6 Testing Frequency
+5.6 Testing frequency

-The minimum test frequencies and minimum numbers of tests as stated in Clause 1.2 of Annexure MRTS04.1 shall apply to the construction of work covered by this standard.
+The minimum test frequencies and minimum numbers of tests as stated in Clause 1.2 of Annexure MRTS04.1 shall apply to the construction of work covered by this specification.

-6 GEOMETRICS
+6 Geometrics